J&J unit to pay US$360 million to US to resolve charity kickback probe

 A unit of Johnson & Johnson has agreed to pay the U.S. government US$360 million to resolve an investigation into its financial support of charities that help Medicare patients cover out-of-pocket drug costs, the U.S. Justice Department said on Thursday.

-BOSTON: A unit of Johnson & Johnson will pay US$360 million to resolve an investigation into its financial support of a charity that helped Medicare patients cover out-of-pocket drug costs, the U.S. Justice Department said on Thursday.
+BOSTON: A unit of Johnson & Johnson will pay the U.S. government US$360 million to resolve an investigation into its financial support of a charity that helped Medicare patients cover out-of-pocket drug costs, the Department of Justice said on Thursday.

 The settlement with Actelion Pharmaceuticals US Inc, which became a subsidiary of J&J following a 2017 acquisition, was the largest so far to result from an industry-wide probe into drugmakers' support of patient assistance charities.